 There are several ways to use CBD, including in capsule, topical, edible or drop forms.
 You can use lotions or oils containing CBD on your skin, place a few drops under your tongue or vape CBD oil.

 - Start with a small dose and work your way up if needed.
 Sometimes, a standard CBD oil dose is determined by your body weight, but this rule doesn’t work for everyone.
 Some people are more sensitive to cannabis compounds than others.
-For this reason, I recommend starting with a low dose of 10 to 20 milligrams to see how your body reacts.
-If you feel like you aren’t feeling the positive effects after a few days at that dose, then slowly increase the dose until you find what’s right for you.

 You also want to purchase a CBD product that clearly states how much CBD is present and if it’s made with any other cannabis compounds or ingredients.